Homicide teen Ariki Rigby remembered as 'beautiful, energetic, bright-eyed'

 "Ariki will be laid to rest with her great grandparents, whanau and tipuna at Motuopae Island, Huria Tauranga Moana."

-Police confirmed on Tuesday that the body of a woman found in a car which had been torched in the Riverside Rd Recreational Reserve's gravel car park was that of teenager Ariki.
+Police confirmed on Tuesday that the body of a woman found in a car that had been torched in the Riverside Rd Recreational Reserve's gravel car park was that of teenager Ariki.

 Officers were first alerted to the wreck on the morning of Saturday, September 3, but they thought the burned remains inside the car were of an animal.

-A dog walker who had a closer look at the car two days later realised they were human and called police.
+Dog walker Kevin Monrad had a closer look at the car two days later and realised they were human so called police.

 A family member who did not want to be named yesterday told the Herald they were mourning for "our little girl".